Jorge Drexler: Career

 Drexler recorded Amar la Trama (2010) on November 1–4, 2009 in Madrid, Spain in just four days, with musicians playing live on studio.
 Drexler described the album as playful, without "the melancholy and anguish" of 12 Segundos.
 Amar la Trama was recorded in a television studio in front of a small audience who were selected in an online contest.
 He chose this format to avoid the "coldness" of the recording studio.

-His album Bailar en la Cueva, released in 2014, shows a new facet of the artist leaning towards rhythm and dance, a contrast to his previous albums which he describes as more introspective and nostalgic.
-In particular, he has pointed out that it is a very different album to the last one, describing it as the opposite pole to "Amar la Trama".
+His album Bailar en la Cueva, released in 2014, marked a stylistic shift toward more rhythm-focused and dance-oriented music.
+Drexler has described the album as contrasting with his earlier works, which he characterized as more introspective and nostalgic.
+He has also stated that it differs significantly from his previous album, referring to it as the “opposite pole” of Amar la Trama.

-In 2017, he released Salvavidas de Hielo, an album of increased musical, if not lyrical, complexity.
-In this album, Drexler set out to explore the limits of the guitar, using that instrument alone (or the human voice) for every sound on the album (including percussion).
+In 2017, he released Salvavidas de Hielo, an album constructed entirely from sounds produced by guitars and the human voice, including percussion effects.
 Tinta y Tiempo was released in 2022.
-In many ways, this was Drexler's most challenging album, as the pandemic made it difficult for him to compose.
-In particular, he struggled to complete songs without being able to play them for others.
-At times, he questioned whether or not he would be able to finish the album without these crucial interactions.
-As the pandemic eased, however, and society slowly reopened, he was able to reconnect with the public and finish the album.
-One of the themes of this album is experiencing life, love, and the world in general with fresh eyes, a message that resonates most strongly in his hit song Cinturón Blanco.

-His music is a combination of Uruguayan traditional music (candombe, murga, milonga, tango), bossa nova, pop, jazz and electronic music, which results in very personal compositions with original arrangements.
+His music is a combination of Uruguayan traditional music (candombe, murga, milonga, tango), bossa nova, pop, jazz and electronic music.
 The words also play an important role in his songs.
 Apart from love, reflections about identity, race and religions are a constant in his work.

 Personal life

 Drexler was previously married to singer-songwriter Ana Laan.
 His girlfriend is Spanish actress/singer Leonor Watling, with whom he has two children.
 Watling is in the band Marlango.

-His cousin is the scientist Alejandra Melfo.
+His siblings, Daniel, Diego and Paula are also musicians.
+His cousins include scientist Alejandra Melfo and fellow singer Ana Prada.